ansys/pysystem-coupling/doc/source/users_guide/analysis_setup.rst

     The "path" field of the message dictionary indicates the location in the data model to which the message pertains.
-In the above, this points to the ``solution_control`` object, but the the specific settings in error are indicated in the message itself.
+In the above, this points to the ``solution_control`` object, but the specific settings in error are indicated in the message itself.
 However, note that setting names referenced in the "message" text ("TimeStepSize" and "EndTime") are in the form that is used in System Coupling's native API.
 This reflects the current way that ``get_status_messages`` is exposed into PySystemCoupling.
 This